smnookin/smnookin.github.io/_posts/2015-11-09-tony-kilbridge-profile.md

 Kilbridge laughs and adds, “You can edit out all the personal advice if you want to.”

-%rework the sentence with his wife
-One good thing that came of Kilbridge’s decision to become a lawyer was that he returned to Boston to work at a law firm.
-He and his wife, who had met while living in the same dormitory at Harvard, dated during their senior year, and then parted ways, were suddenly back in the same city.
+One good thing came out of Kilbridge’s decision to become a lawyer.
+He returned to Boston and reconnected with his college girlfriend, who he had met while living in the same dormitory at Harvard.
 “Long, boring story short: we got back together,” says Kilbridge.

 When Kilbridge quit his law job, he and his wife decided to move to Virginia, settling there because it “looked like it had a good lifestyle, a good place to raise a family.”
 His wife, a doctor, found a job in the area immediately, but Kilbridge spent almost two years looking for work and staying home with their two boys.